MSC Seascape vs Royal Caribbean Oasis of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Seascape has 16 different dining options like HOLA!
-Tacos & Cantina, Marketplace Buffet, and Butcher's Cut.
+The Seascape has 16 different dining options like Ocean Cay Restaurant, Butcher's Cut, and HOLA!
+Tacos & Cantina.
 Of those options, 7 are complementary, or included with your cruise fare.
 The other 9 options have an additional fee.

 The Oasis of the Seas has 10 more dining venues.
-Some of its popular venues are Vitality Cafe, Cafe Promenade, and El Loco Fresh.
+Some of its popular venues are Starbucks, Dog House, and Chops Grille.
 14 of these restaurants are complementary and the other 12 have an additional fee.

 If you like having a variety of places to eat, the Oasis of the Seas might be a better choice.
 It has 63% more dining options than the Seascape.